-Nakobi is our youngest cougar.
-He is very talkative and loves attention from keepers and animal care volunteers that he knows.
+Nakobi is very talkative and loves attention from keepers and animal care volunteers that he knows.
 Nakobi is well-known for his stalking skills.
 He will often try to blend into a rock or hide behind a tree to sneak up on those who pass by.
 There was one time he had difficulty stalking a keeper because he got caught in a bush!

 Born May 25, 2005